MaJerle/lwcell/docs/api-reference/gsm/input.rst

 Indirect processing
 ^^^^^^^^^^^^^^^^^^^

-With indirect processing mode, every received character from *ESP* physical device is written to intermediate buffer between low-level driver and *processing* thread.
+With indirect processing mode, every received character from *GSM* physical device is written to intermediate buffer between low-level driver and *processing* thread.

 Function :cpp:func:`gsm_input` is used to write data to buffer, which is later processed